tytydraco/yessleep/out/I_took_a_new_class_in_college_Family_101_Please_DO_NOT_make_the_same_mistake.md

 The gravel on my bare toes when I landed.

 “3.1 and 3.2.
-Stay where you are,” a voice screeched in my skull when u bound forwards.
+Stay where you are,” a voice screeched in my skull when I bound forwards.
 “The Fairview family has been compromised.
 Deactivate.”

 I dropped to my knees, my brain sizzling.